Adroiti/docs-for-code-review-tools/RuboCop/Style-MethodCallWithoutArgsParentheses.md

-Pattern: Method call without args parentheses
+Pattern: Parentheses for method call with no arguments

 Issue: -